European Commission issues detailed technical proposal for the definitive VAT system

 Under the proposal, intra-EU cross border supplies of goods between businesses would no longer be exempt from VAT but would be subject to VAT.
 Applying VAT on cross-border trade should put a halt to a large part of the VAT fraud in the EU, especially missing trader intra-Community (MTIC) fraud.
 At the same time, the changes would reduce the amount of administrative steps needed when businesses sell to companies in other Member States and eliminate specific reporting obligations under the current transitional VAT regime for the trade in goods.
 The Commission intends for these rules to enter into force on 1 July 2022.

 The present proposal is a follow-up to the October 2017 proposal, which introduced a series of fundamental principles or ‘cornerstones’ for a definitive VAT regime for cross-border trade of goods, as well as a series of quick fixes to the current VAT regime (Deloitte Perspective 5 October 2017).

 The proposal has the intention to overhaul the whole VAT Directive and will replace or delete the current transitional articles.
 With the publication of these technical amendments, the European Commission provides the long-awaited details that are required to start discussion between Member States on how to shape the definitive VAT regime.

 The Commission reiterated also its intention to work on the adoption of the initially proposed changes for the so-called "quick fixes", which should enter into force well ahead of the present technical proposal (in principle on 1 January 2019).
-For more background on the quick fixes see our Perspective on chain transactions, Perspective on call-off stock, and Perspective on proof of intracommunity supply.

 In this Indirect Tax Alert, we zoom in on the most important changes towards the definitive VAT regime.